-The following documents contained some additional tips and information that hopefully will add to your understanding and experience as you prepare to visit Canadian cemeteries and memorials in France and Belgium.
+The following documents contain some additional tips and information that hopefully will add to your understanding and experience as you prepare to visit Canadian cemeteries and memorials in France and Belgium.

 There are Canadian soldiers buried in Canadian cemeteries (that is, with "Canada" or "Canadian" in the name of the cemetery), but also in cemeteries called "British", "Military" and/or Commonwealth.
 Click here to find out more about finding Canadian burial sites.